 I Love the Awakening Love for Wildlife by Kenyans.
-Its refreshing, promising, and encouraging.
+It’s refreshing, promising, and encouraging.
 Finally, we as conservationists can appreciate the strong support from the public.
 Its no longer conservationists’ role to fight for wildlife and the environment.

 The “Confusing” photo of construction inside Nairobi National park

 The trend was effective and got the attention of our Kenya Wildlife Service.
-Who had no option but to give a press release.
+Who had no option but to give a press release?
 They explained that it was a construction meant to repair some roads inside the park.
 And rehabilitation was on the table.

-But it was clear that Kenyans are alert on every move made inside the park.
+But it was clear that Kenyans are alert to every move made inside the park.
 They have been left out before, but not again.
 They are ready and more willing to be involved in all decisions made for this park.

 Especially now that they are plans for developments within this park, people will be spooked by anything remotely close to some construction.
 So yes, you may consider it consider a confusing photo.
 But we see it as a red alert that needs undivided attention.